 Pain in the wrists?
-Type in comfort with these excellent ergonomic keyboards
+Type in comfort with one of these great ergonomic keyboards

 Adesso Tru-Form 150

+Backlit keyboards are definitely great for dimly-lit conditions, eliminating the painful key-hunting process for photo/video editors, gamers, and general cave dwellers.
+Some people find colorful keys a bit gaudy, but there’s a big market for customers who find white illumination even more boring than their boss’ assignment.
+If that’s you, the Adesso Tru-Form 150 will make you feel right at home with a choice of green, red, or blue backlighting, and an adjustable brightness.

-People who do a lot of work in the dark naturally need a backlit keyboard.
-While some people find colorful keys to be gaudy, those who want to type the rainbow will feel right at home using the Adesso Tru-Form 150, which allows users to customize the keyboard with green, red, or blue lights, and adjust the brightness.
-The keyboard lacks a cushioned palm rest, but it is curved, at least, keeping wrists in a neutral position.
+The keyboard lacks a cushioned palm rest, but at least it’s curved, keeping wrists in a neutral position.
 The Tru-Form also possesses special function keys for adjusting volume and such.
 It’s not the most comfortable keyboard, but for those who must have lights, it should suffice.

 Buy it now from: